-Do you ever feel like your life is an endless to do list?
-And the majority of the things on that list aren’t actually things you want to do?
+I thought I’d write a little how to make time for everything 101.
+Recently, I’ve felt like my life is an endless to do list and the majority of the things on that list aren’t actually things I want to do.

 So after a bizarrely stressful week and a relaxing weekend I figured I’d write a piece on my thoughts of how to make time for everything; the must dos, the ought to dos, and the really want to dos: